-Bayou Community Foundation has activated its Bayou Recovery Fund to issue grants to local nonprofits that are providing critical services to meet the needs of local residents suffering physically, mentally and financially from the COVID-19 crisis and resulting economic downturn.
+Bayou Community Foundation has activated its Bayou Recovery Fund to issue grants to local nonprofits that are providing critical services to meet the needs of local residents suffering from the impacts of Hurricane Zeta and the COVID-19 crisis.

-YOU CAN GIVE HOPE AND HELP TO THE NEEDY IN OUR COMMUNITY DURING THIS CRISIS!
+YOU CAN GIVE HOPE AND HELP TO THE NEEDY IN LAFOURCHE, TERREBONNE AND GRAND ISLE!

 YOUR tax-deductible contributions will be granted out quickly to local nonprofits to meet the needs of our most vulnerable residents right away.
 WITH ONE GIFT, YOU WILL HELP MANY!